Embed This Data

-The top individual income tax rate is 39.6 percent, and in the absence of comprehensive tax reform, the top corporate tax rate remains among the world’s highest at 35 percent.
-The overall tax burden equals 25.4 percent of total domestic income.
+The top individual income tax rate is 39.6 percent, and the top corporate tax rate remains among the world’s highest at 35 percent.
+The overall tax burden equals 26.0 percent of total domestic income.
 Government spending at all levels has amounted to 38.3 percent of total output (GDP) over the past three years, and federal budget deficits have averaged 4.1 percent of GDP.
 Public debt is equivalent to 105.8 percent of GDP.

 The number of federal regulations has increased substantially, raising total annual compliance costs to more than $100 billion in just seven years.
 Labor regulations are not rigid, but other government policies restrict dynamic job growth.
 Federal welfare programs, combined with federal subsidies for agriculture, health care, green energy, corporate welfare, and other special interests, contribute to large deficits.